oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

 ## Introduction

-A pipeline includes a sequence of data processing stages such as, Query, Pattern, Rule, Query Group, Custom, and Scoring.
-You can apply business logic to an input data stream, within a pipeline.
+This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline that monitors public transportation in the Atlanta area.

+ This is the first tutorial in the Monitoring Public Transportation Using Stream Analytics series.
+Read the tutorials sequentially.

-*Estimated Time*: 15 minutes
+*Estimated Time*: 20 minutes

 ### About this Lab

-This lab provides steps to create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 15 minutes!
+This lab provides steps to create the GGSA artifacts such as,

 ### Objectives
 In this Lab you will:
-- Create a CSV file which contains sample data to be processed
-- Create a File stream
-- Create a Pipeline
+- Create a
-- Add a Query Stage to the source stream
-- Add a Filter to the Query stage
-- Publish the Pipeline
+-

 ### Prerequisites
 This Lab assumes you have: